arthumi/GDPS-Spammer/README.md

 # GDSpammer
-A simple python spammer t0 make thousands of bots per the hour
+A simple python spammer to make thousands of bots per the hour